- a thematic guide to Britain

 tourist board, called " Visit Britain".

-fully match the statistical regions, and tourist areas do not always
+fully match the statistical regions, and tourist areas did not always

-have the same name as the statistical region they cover.
-Thus, in terms
+have the same name as the statistical region they covered.
+Thus, in

-of tourism, the West Midlands region is called "The heart of
+of tourism, the West Midlands region was called "The heart of

-For more information on the tourist regions of England , see English
+For more information on the tourist regions of England , see Tourist regions in the